This event is exclusive to Friends of Tortoise

 in partnership with Capgemini

-This ThinkIn is part of Tortoise’s Accelerating Net Zero coalition.
-Visit the homepage to find out more about the coalition and join us.
+This ThinkIn was part of Tortoise’s Accelerating Net Zero coalition.
+Visit the homepage to find out more and join us.

 editor and invited experts

 Founding Partner and Senior Partner, Generation Investment Management; Former CEO, Goldman Sachs Asset Management